What is infectious mononucleosis?

 How did I get mono?

 The virus can spread from person to person through contact with saliva.
-Thus, a person can be exposed to the virus by kissing, sharing eating utensils, or drinking from the same glass as a person who has mono.
+Thus, a person can get the virus by kissing, sharing eating utensils, or drinking from the same glass as a person who has mono.

 What are the symptoms?